Best Bamboo Flooring Adhesives

 Using a Urethane Bamboo Flooring Glue

 When using the glue-down method, select a premium wood floor adhesive, preferably one that is urethane-based and not water-based.
-Ideally, it would help if you used an adhesive that contains 0% water.
-You should always check with the manufacturer for warranty information and installation instructions, and guidelines for safe use and storage recommendations.
-Once cured, with urethane adhesives, they’re waterproof, elastomeric, and provide a tough, flexible, tenacious bond to various surfaces.
+Ideally, you should use an adhesive that contains 0% water.
+Always check with the manufacturer for warranty information, installation instructions, and guidelines for safe use and storage.
+Once cured, urethane adhesives are waterproof, elastomeric, and provide a tough, flexible, tenacious bond to a wide range of surfaces.

 Overview of The Different Installation Methods